 Minimizes Serious Falls

-This metric is an indication of the percent of long-term care residents who suffered falls which caused serious injury.
-Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be a sign of lower levels of patient supervision.
+This figure measures the percentage of long-term residents who sustained falls which resulted in serious injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls may be an indicator of lower quality nursing care.

 Minimizes Urinary Tract Infections